 About the Project

-Phantoms of the Past: Slavery, Resistance, and Memory in the Atlantic World places undergraduate student researchers, faculty, and community scholars at the center of a transatlantic research network that examines 18th and 19th-century slavery and antislavery through histories, texts, images, and cultural memory.
+Phantoms of the Past: Enslavement and Resistance, History and Memory in the Atlantic World places undergraduate researchers, faculty, and community scholars at the center of a transatlantic research network that examines 18th and 19th-century enslavement and antislavery resistance through histories, texts, images, and cultural memory.

 Our research questions:

-Phantoms of the Past has been supported by the W. Galen Weston Fund for British History at Huron; the Huron Pilot Research Fund; the RBC Fund for Community-based Learning; the Trish Fulton Community-Based Learning Fund at Huron; Global Academy of Liberal Arts (GALA); Bath Spa University; and the Social Science and Humanities Research Council.
+Phantoms of the Past has been supported by the W. Galen Weston Fund for British History at Huron; the Huron Community History Centre; the Huron Pilot Research Fund; the RBC Fund for Community-based Learning; the Trish Fulton Community-Based Learning Fund at Huron; Global Academy of Liberal Arts (GALA); Bath Spa University; the Social Science and Humanities Research Council, and Professor Olivette Otele, (SOAS)

 Project Videos!